PEXANE2/azure-docs.tr-tr/articles/vmware-cloudsimple/migration-layer-2-vpn.md

 ---
-title: Cloudby CloudSimple tarafından Azure VMware çözümü-şirket içi bir katman 2 ağını özel buluta uzat
+title: Azure VMware Solution by CloudSimple - Stretch a Layer 2 network on-premises to Private Cloud
-description: CloudSimple özel bulutu ve şirket içi tek başına NSX Edge istemcisinde NSX-T arasında bir katman 2 VPN ayarlamayı açıklar
+description: Describes how to set up a Layer 2 VPN between NSX-T on a CloudSimple Private Cloud and an on-premises standalone NSX Edge client
 author: sharaths-cs
 ms.author: b-shsury
 ms.date: 08/19/2019